 - Brand publishing teams must strike a balance between creating valuable, interesting content and protecting the best interests of their companies.

-- Publishing teams should create review processes to ensure their work doesn’t cause unintended friction or consequences.
+- Review processes can help ensure their work doesn’t cause unintended friction or consequences.

 Most brand publishing processes focus, rightly, on creating well-written, interesting, valuable and error-free work.
 For teams that want to make good content, the value of a great editor can’t be overstated.
 But there’s often another part of the overall review process that is often forgotten amid the enthusiasm of creating good work: Balancing writing good, impactful stories but not having them hurt the business itself.